Braille - what is it?

 Blind adults learning braille

-The Royal New Zealand Foundation of the Blind (RNZFB) teaches braille at no charge to blind adults.
+The Royal New Zealand Foundation of the Blind (Blind Foundation) teaches braille at no charge to blind adults.
 They offer two courses.
 Keeping In Touch teaches uncontracted braille.
 This is for people who want to know enough braille to make labels around the home and keep track of personal information such as bank account numbers and phone numbers.
-People who want to learn contracted braille can take the course called Simply Touch And Read.
-To find out more about learning braille from the Foundation of the Blind phone 0800 243 333.
-The Simply Touch And Read course is also available for purchase from the RNZFB's website.
+People who want to learn contracted braille can take the course called Simply Touch And Read (STAR).
+To find out more about learning braille phone 0800 243 333 or go to the Blind Foundation website.